andrew-e/bbc-sound-effects/README.md

 a.
 Seeing if files are showing up in `sounds`
 b. messages about which file is being downloaded and saved shows up on the command line

 If by any chance, the process crashes or stops, you can re-run the program in step 6 and it should pick up where it left off.
+I have added some retry logic around this, cause the socket timeout errors seem to happen fairly regularly (for me)

 If you need to stop the program for whatever reason, you can press `crtl+c` in the command line.